-Unless otherwise specified at the time of order, all 4100/4120 pumps are supplied with the standard spring, with a range of 55-120 psi (4 to 8 bar), set to relieve at 55 psi (4 bar) full-bypass.
-The standard spring range in the 4108/4128 is 40-70 psi (3 to 5 bar.)

-To adjust the relief valve setting within the range of a given spring's capability:
+Unless otherwise specified at the time of order, all 4100/4120 pumps are supplied with the standard spring, with a range of 55-120 PSI (4 to 8 bar), set to relieve at 55 PSI (4 bar) full-bypass on 200 SSU oil.
+The standard spring range in the 4108 is 40-70 PSI (3 to 5 bar) and is set to relieve at 55 PSI.
+The relief valve setting should be reset in the actual operating condition.
+To adjust the relief setting within the range of a given spring's capability

-- 1. Remove the acorn nut.
-(Not supplied with models 4108/4128.) - 2.
-Insert a screwdriver into the slot of the adjusting screw and hold it steady. - 3.
-Loosen the locking nut with a wrench by turning counterclockwise. - 4.
-Throttle the outlet line until the differential pressure at the pump port reaches the desired level:

-If the pressure fails to reach this level with the throttling valve closed, turn the adjusting screw inward (clockwise) until the desired pressure is reached.
-(Adjusting clockwise raises the pressure setting.)

-If the pressure reaches the desired level before the throttling valve is completely closed, turn the adjusting screw outward (counter clockwise) until the desired pressure is reached.
-(Adjusting counterclockwise lowers the pressure setting.)

-- 5. Retighten the nut to lock the setting in place and replace the acorn nut, if supplied. - 6.
-Recheck the pressure gauge reading.
+- Remove the acorn nut (Not supplied with models 4108) - Insert a screwdriver into the slot of the adjusting screw and hold it steady - Loosen the locking nut with a wrench by turning counterclockwise - Throttle the outlet line until the differential pressure at the pump port reaches the desired level - If the pressure fails to reach this level with the throttling valve closed, turn the adjusting screw inward (clockwise) to increase to desired pressure - If the pressure reaches the desired level before the throttling valve is completely closed, turn the adjusting screw outward (counter clockwise) to lower to the desired pressure - Retighten the nut to lock the setting in place and replace the acorn nut (if supplied) - Recheck the pressure gauge reading